-Travel and tourism in 2021: the Fairbnb.coop proposal
+Travel and tourism: the Fairbnb.coop proposal

 The pandemic gives us a once in a lifetime chance to break the mould.
 We don’t want to go back to the past, because the past is the problem.
 Business as usual is not an option.
 Regenerative tourism can be a solution for the years and the world to come: let’s build a different future together!